THzMHA/Monte-Carlo/README.md

 Two examples of simulating the propagation of polarized THz wave in turbid medium
-1. Run plot_mie.m to display single-particle propeties based on Mie equations.
+1. Run plot_mie.m to display single-particle propeties based on Mie theory in absorbing medium.
 2. Run mie_polar.m to obtain the diffuse reflectance and degree of polarization of exiting THz wave.

 mie_polar.m uses a executable file iquv.exe, which is compiled from the Meridian Plane Monte Carlo codes written by J. Ramella-Roman in C. The matlab code generates necessary inputs, fetches them to iquv.exe, and analyzes the outputs in the end.